User Score: 5943

 Scheduled guests: --Louis Armstrong --Will Mastin Trio (with Sammy Davis Jr.) --Gary Crosby --Senor Wences (ventriloquist) --Richard Hearne

-On film: Interviews with Hollywood stars Bing Crosby; Fred Astaire, Leslie Caron, Claudette Colbert, Joan Crawford, Jennifer Jones, Jane Russell, Betty Grable (with husband Harry James), Jeanne Crain, Maureen O'Hara, Victor Mature, Clifton Webb and Robert Cummings.moreless
+--On film: The premiere of the Fred Astaire-Leslie Caron movie "Daddy Long Legs."
+Celebrities interviewed at the premiere include Bing Crosby, Fred Astaire, Leslie Caron, Claudette Colbert, Joan Crawford, Jennifer Jones, Jane Russell, Betty Grable with husband Harry James, Jeanne Crain, Maureen O'Hara, Victor Mature, Clifton Webb and Robert Cummings.

 --Eartha Kitt - "C'Est Si Bon."

 --Phil Foster (comedian)

 --The combined choruses of New York University and Skidmore College

 On film: Greetings from Hollywood stars Robert Wagner, Irene Dunn, Dan Dailey, Arlene Dahl, and Richard Todd.

 --Harry Belafonte sings "Water Boy" and "Melba Massey."